Guido-Romano/port-scanner/README.md

 # Port Scanner

-A simple Python-based port scanner that uses threading and Nmap to scan open ports and detect services on a given host.
+A simple Python-based port scanner that uses threading and Nmap to scan open ports and detect services.

 ## Features